Finmeccanica unit says India did not cancel helicopter order

 Finnmeccanica could be blacklisted in India for five years if found guilty of bribery.
 Defence analysts IHS Jane's says Finmeccanica has been pursuing opportunities in India valued at more than $12 billion in 2013.

-(Reporting by Frank Jack Daniel; writing by Jessica Donati; editing by James Jukwey and Helen Massy-Beresford)
+(Reporting by Frank Jack Daniel; writing by Jessica Donati; editing by Steve Scherer and James Jukwey)